bean-mhm/flim/README.md

 > `[Blender Installation Path]/X.X/datafiles/colormanagement`

-I recommend you take a look at the [Filmic](https://sobotka.github.io/filmic-blender/) config, even if you don't use Blender.
+I recommend you take a look at the Filmic and the AgX configs.
 [Troy](https://github.com/sobotka/) is a very respectful and experienced person in this area, and I've learned a lot from him, even while making flim.
 Feel free to also check out their [IMDb](https://www.imdb.com/name/nm0811888/) page, and their blog, [The Hitchhiker's Guide to Digital Colour](https://hg2dc.com/).

 ## Scripts